Compliance / Risk management

 Information security measures

 Information security risks continue to proliferate around the world.
-To ensure preparedness for such risks, based on the our Corporate Philosophy and the Mitsubishi Steel Group Code of Conduct, the Group has established a Basic Policy for Information Security, as well as associated regulations and associated information security management structures.
+To ensure preparedness for such risks, based on our Corporate Philosophy and the Mitsubishi Steel Group Code of Conduct, the Group has established a Basic Policy for Information Security, as well as associated regulations and associated information security management structures.
+These measures focus on establishing an Information Security Committee whose members consist of the individuals responsible from the Company’s sections and the Group companies.
+The committee is charged with drafting and promoting measures to monitor and respond to major risks.

-Countermeasures against quality misrepresentation
+Countermeasures against quality misrepresentations

-These internal audits check for the three main contributing factors to improprieties: motive, opportunity, and justification.
-The audits strive to prevent unauthorized alteration of quality data and quality misrepresentations before they occur.
+These internal audits check for the three main contributing factors to improprieties: motive, opportunity, and justification.The audits strive to prevent unauthorized alteration of quality data and quality misrepresentations before they occur by rectifying organizational systems that could lead to improprieties.

 Business continuity planning measures